vrealzhou/lambda-local/README.md

 **NOTE:**
 * This program is only for test if Lambda function logic correct without deploy.
 It doesn't provide full feature of cloud version Lambdas.
-* It has very limited feature which only match my work requirement.
+* It has limited features which only match my work requirement.
 Anyone intested in it can make a fork and add yourself.

 ## Requitements
 * go 1.12 or above for build your own image